Product List for Waterproofing Basement Walls

-Waterproofing basement walls helps control dampness.
+Waterproofing basement walls help control dampness.
 A damp or flooded basement can be a health hazard.
 It can also be very costly to repair; however, with proper precautions and routine maintenance, these issues and the associated costs can be kept minimal.
 The following products will ensure that your basement walls are waterproof.

 Plastic Vapor Barrier

 A plastic vapor barrier helps prevent any moisture from forming on the inside of your basement walls due to temperature changes between the outside and inside air.
 The vapor barrier is placed over the insulation and hammered onto the wall studs.
 The individual sheets are also taped together at the seams to create an airtight seal.